jspaaks/2022-ieee/README.md

 1. Explore the interactive self-assessment FAIR checklist

 The checklist we will use in this section is the result of a collaboration between Australian Research Data Council and Netherlands eScience Center.
-The questions in the checklist are based on discussions from the [FAIR4RS](https://www.rd-alliance.org/groups/fair-research-software-fair4rs-wg) initiative.
+The questions in the checklist are based on discussions from the [FAIR4RS](https://www.rd-alliance.org/groups/fair-research-software-fair4rs-wg) initiative [1].
 Although the checklist is already in a usable state, be aware that it is still a work in progress.
 In particular, the checklist is hosted at GitHub pages at the moment.
 Because GitHub Pages URLs are a bit unwieldy, it's likely that the URL will change.
 Be aware that this may break hyperlinks, which may mean that you have to redo any previous self assessments (which isn't a lot of work if you have no more than a handful of projects, but still).

 The checklist is designed to be interactive, and yields a "FAIRness" badge that developers can put in their project's README file: